museun/streamchat/README.md

 this consists of three components. a daemon, a rust client and a rust library.

-the daemon, `twitchchatd` connects to twitch and buffers messages. once a client connects, it sends these buffered messages to the client. this allows multiple clients to connect and get a *broadcast* style output, and allows clients to reconnect and *resume* with a back log.
+the daemon, `streamchatd` connects to twitch and buffers messages. once a client connects, it sends these buffered messages to the client. this allows multiple clients to connect and get a *broadcast* style output, and allows clients to reconnect and *resume* with a back log.

-the client, `twitchchatc` is a rust client that connects to `twitchchatd` over a tcp socket. its meant to be used in a terminal that supports **ANSI** colors. it formats each message into a 4 column table
+the client, `streamchatc` is a rust client that connects to `streamchatd` over a tcp socket. its meant to be used in a terminal that supports **ANSI** colors. it formats each message into a 4 column table

 ```
 |fringe| |nick| |message| |fringe|